Blakely Rock Reef

 Access by boat: Blakely Rock prominently stands east of Blakely Harbor.
-The rock is readily visible at high tide and sports a large black and white navigational marker.
-This dive site is located on the east side of Blakely Rock and is occasionally marked with a buoy.
+The rock is readily visible at high tide and sports a large black and white navigation marker.
+This dive site is located on the east side of Blakely Rock and is currently (July 2016) marked with a buoy.
 The GPS coordinates listed above were taken while anchored at the buoy.
 I anchor at the coordinates when the buoy is not in place.

 Shore access: None

-I make a mental note of a few distinctive physical features when I initially get to 50 feet of depth so I have a good idea of where to reacquire my ascent line at the end of my dive.
+If the dive boat is being pushed to the north by wind or current, I can easily see the mooring line from the wall when I return.
+However, I make a mental note of a few distinctive physical features when I initially get to the wall so I have a good idea of where to re-acquire my ascent line at the end of my dive.
 If I can’t find the line, I head west into shallow water where I perform my safety stop.
 Areas of the reef gets slightly deeper to the west before getting shallower.